Non-Medical Home Care Services [Everything You Need To Know]

 Posted

-Most seniors or disabled adults who desire to remain in their own home, or the home of a family member, require support with daily living tasks.
-While regular doctor’s appointments and prescription refills may be in order, there may not be any need for specialized medical care services.
+Most seniors or disabled adults who wish to continue residing in their own homes or with a family member often require support and assistance with daily living tasks.
+While regular doctor’s appointments and prescription refills may be necessary, specialized medical services may not be required.

 Non-medical home care services, however, can make all the difference in supporting the health, happiness, and well-being of dependent adults.
-Providing non-medical support at home ensures clients are eating well, getting the exercise/movement they need, can remain engaged with their friends and favorite activities, and that they have additional support with daily living tasks when needed.
+Providing non-medical support at home ensures that clients are maintaining a balanced diet, getting the exercise or movement they need, staying socially engaged with their friends and favorite activities, and that they are receiving additional support with daily living tasks when needed.

 It’s important to determine whether your loved one needs support via medical or non-medical assistance (or a combination of both) when searching for the right in-home care providers.

-Read, Home Care vs. Home Health Care, to learn more about how to distinguish the difference between medical and non-medical home care services.
+Explore our guide, Home Care vs. Home Health Care, to learn more about how to distinguish the difference between medical and non-medical home care services.
+Or, keep reading for some examples and frequently asked questions (FAQs) regarding non-medical home care services.

 Examples of Non-Medical Home Care Services